exodrifter/website/content/index.md

 I'm currently working as an indie game developer making games in Godot, much of it live on Twitch.
 In the past, I've worked in the logistics industry as a Haskell developer and in the dataviz and archviz industry as a Unity VR developer.
 In college, I was the President of the student-run game development club Electronic Game Developers Society (EGaDS) at The University of Texas at Austin during the school year of 2013-2014.

+Opportunities to work on video games and functional software interest me.
+If you want someone like me on your team, I'm open to it.
+[See resume...](resume.md)

 # blog

 - **2024-08-27** - [wonka's "a world of your own" hits different](blog/20240827_wonkas-a-world-of-your-own-hits-different.md)